BioInfoAPS/BioInfoAPS.github.io/_optionals/02-text_process.md

     - `.*` is resolved to any characters, including nothing.
 - `$1~/^key1.*key2$/`: sequence ID starts with `key1` and ends with `key2`.

-The example fasta above has two plasmid contigs, which can be separated witht he term "plasmid" in description line.
+The example FASTA above has two plasmid contigs, which can be separated with the term "plasmid" in description line.
-To remove palsmid seuqences, we can do:
+To remove plasmid sequences, we can do:

 ~~~
 $ awk -vRS=">" -vORS="" -vFS="\n" -vOFS="\n" '